 There are different delivery options:

 - Continuous ambulatory peritoneal dialysis (CAPD)—This is the most common type.
 The solution remains for 3 to 6 hours.
 It will then be drained and refilled.
-It may be repeated 3 to 5 days over the day.
+It may be repeated 3 to 5 times over the day.
 This type can often be done at home.
 You can do normal activity while the solution is in.

 - Continuous cyclical peritoneal dialysis (CCPD)—A machine fills and drains the abdomen.
 It is often done at night while you sleep.